Little Lulu: In popular culture

+During WW2 the RAF Auster Mk.IV aircraft serial number NJ695 was named "Little Lulu" and was adorned with the character as nose art.

 As a cameo appearance, Little Lulu was planned for the 1988 Disney live-action/animated hybrid family comedy film Who Framed Roger Rabbit, but rights to the character could not be obtained in time.

 In 1994, an organization called Friends of Lulu, was founded that lasted until 2011, its name was based on Little Lulu.
 In 2006, Buell's family donated a collection of Buell's artwork and related papers as Marge Papers to the Schlesinger Library on the History of Women in America.

 She makes a cameo appearing on a comic book cover in The Simpsons episode "Husbands and Knives" (2007), being read by Alan Moore.

 In Brazil, the expression for "boys' club" (an environment that did not include women) is "clube do Bolinha" (meaning "Tubby's club").